HCI-Lab-Saarland/Print-A-Sketch/README.md

 # Print-A-Sketch
 This is an Arduino library for Print-A-Sketch, an open-source handheld printer prototype for sketching circuits and sensors.
 This library provides the basic functionality of the printer, which can be achieved solely with an Arduino.
-The functions provided by the addition of the RGB camera which requires external processing on a PC are not included here, but we are open to questions for those interested to explore more.
+The functions provided by the addition of the RGB camera which require external processing on a PC are not included here, but we are open to questions for those interested to explore more.
 For more information on the project, visit our [website](https://hci.cs.uni-saarland.de/print-a-sketch/).

 ### Hardware